MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample2.md

 ![SoPathTracerVolume & SoPathTracer](/images/tutorials/visualization/pathtracer/V6.2_2.png "SoPathTracerVolume & SoPathTracer")

 If you check your `SoExaminerViewer` you will see a black box.
-We need to define a LUT for the grey values first.
+We need to define a LUT for the gray values first.

 ![SoExaminerViewer](/images/tutorials/visualization/pathtracer/V6.2_3.png "SoExaminerViewer")

-Now connect the `SoLUTEditor` module to your `SoPathTracerVolume` as illustrated down bellow and you will be able to see the knee.
+Now connect the `SoLUTEditor` module to your `SoPathTracerVolume` as illustrated down below and you will be able to see the knee.

 ![SoLUTEditor](/images/tutorials/visualization/pathtracer/SoLUTEditor1.png "SoLUTEditor")

 Add a `MinMaxScan` module to the `LocalImage` module and open the panel.
-The module shows the minimal and maximal grey values of the volume.
+The module shows the minimal and maximal gray values of the volume.

 Open the panel of the `SoLUTEditor` module and define Range between *0* and *2047* as calculated by the `MinMaxScan`.